-This project will assess the use of turtlegrass by finfish and shellfish across the northern Gulf Mexico and evaluate the specific ways seagrass supports blue crabs, a commercially important species.
+This project assesses the use of turtlegrass by finfish and shellfish across the northern Gulf Mexico and evaluates the specific ways seagrass supports blue crabs, a commercially important species.

-The Team: Kelly M. Darnell (Lead Investigator, The University of Southern Mississippi, firstname.lastname@example.org), Zachary Darnell (The University of Southern Mississippi), Delbert L. Smee (Texas A&M University-Corpus Christi), Charles W. Martin (University of Florida), and Margaret O. Hall (Florida Fish and Wildlife Conservation Commission)
+The Team: Kelly M. Darnell (Lead Investigator, The University of Southern Mississippi, firstname.lastname@example.org), Zachary Darnell (The University of Southern Mississippi), Delbert L. Smee (Texas A&M University-Corpus Christi), Charles W. Martin (University of Florida), Bradley Furman (Florida Fish and Wildlife Conservation Commission), and Margaret O. Hall (Florida Fish and Wildlife Conservation Commission)

 Federal Program Officer/Point of Contact: Frank Parker (firstname.lastname@example.org)

 This project began in June 2017 and will end in May 2022.

 Award Amount: $992,136

 Why it matters: Seagrass beds serve as habitat for many commercially and recreationally important finfish and shellfish during some stage of their life.
 In the northern Gulf of Mexico, turtlegrass, a type of seagrass, is a critical foundation species that provides energy for food webs and shelter and foraging grounds for many species.
 In order for fisheries managers to understand how changing seagrass abundance impacts fisheries, we need to know how turtlegrass supports finfish and shellfish species in the Gulf of Mexico.